 The parent is your ingrained voice of authority, absorbed conditioning, learning and attitudes that you accumulated when you were young.
-This ego was conditioned by your parents, teachers, close relatives, neighbors or older people.
+This ego was conditioned by your parents, teachers, close relatives, neighbours or older people.

 Your parent ego is formed of beliefs and attitudes that start with: ‘how to, under no circumstances, always, don’t lie, cheat, steal, never forget, must, have to etc.’ Your parent ego is formed by external events and influences upon you as you grow.
 Your parent ego is what you are taught.
-Your parent ego feel, thinks and behaves based on how your parents or other authority figures acted.
+Your parent ego feels, thinks and behaves based on how your parents or other authority figures acted.

 The child ego is formed of your internal emotions, feelings and reactions you had towards the external events you experienced as a child: hearing, seeing, feeling and emotional data.
 The child is in control when anger, despair or frustration dominates reason.
 Your child ego is what you had felt.
-Your child ego thinks, feel and behaves just like you did in your childhood, in response to external events.
+Your child ego thinks, feels and behaves just like you did in your childhood, in response to external events.